slinderman/pypolyagamma/README.md

 Gaussian latent variables and count observations.
-While such models are non-conjugate, if it has the right form (specifically, if it is a Bernoulli, binomial, or negative binomial with a logistic link function), we can use introduce a set of Pólya-gamma auxiliary variables that render it conditionally conjugate.
+While such models are non-conjugate, if it has the right form (specifically, if it is a Bernoulli, binomial, negative binomial, or multinomial with a logistic link function), we can use introduce a set of Pólya-gamma auxiliary variables that render it conditionally conjugate.
 This facilitates fast Gibbs sampling algorithms on an